 This one is providing some good info indeed but it’s got a horrible interface and looks way too messy and it’s all over the place.
 However, it is a very useful comparison site if you can overlook the interface flaws.
 It displays the number of transactions sent and their average value for all the major cryptocurrencies.
 There’s also data on block times and wallets including rich lists and wealth distribution.
 Bitinfo even details how active each coin’s Github repository is, giving an idea of which projects are still being developed and which have gone to seed.
 By default is has a horizontal display which is very unusual and I find that it makes more sense to use it in vertical mode (highlighted on my screenshot)

 Coingecko also goes with the CMC format but again adds some unique features.
+In addition to tracking price, volume and market capitalization, CoinGecko tracks community growth, open-source code development, major events and on-chain metrics.
 The ability to filter cryptocurrencies based on their hashing algorithm is useful for miners (on my screenshot I filtered the stats according to cryptonight mining algo)

 Coinlib looks like another generic crypto comparison site, but it does have one unique feature.
 You can choose four crypto assets to be compared side by side and overlaid on a single chart.
 That’s all I find useful in there.